abelardoacm/ssDNA_viral_pangenomics/README.md

 ### **\*\_concatenated\_\* folders**

 As a result of the previous step, three folders are generated.
 These however, do not always correspond to complete genomes.
-Some viral families have segmented genomes are present in and represent a potencial source of pangenomic core underestimation.
+Some viral families with segmented genomes are present and represent a potencial source of pangenomic core underestimation.
 A previously opened issue can be visited [here](https://github.com/abelardoacm/ssDNA_viral_pangenomics/issues/2) for further details.
 Those viral families led us to devise a strategy to concatenate the separate files of a viral species.

 The [2_Concatenation_from_taxid.pl](bin/2_Concatenation_from_taxid.pl) script fulfills the task of comparing files and concatenates those that share the same taxonomic id and source organism.
 It is used from command line as follows (for Geminiviridae family):